Afrrcyn/compYear2/machineLearning/Clustering.md

 ![[Pasted image 20230424093530.png|500]]

-So find a new centre for the cluster centre by averaging the points values in that cluster, and no we simply repeat steps 1 and 2, to update cluster membership.
+So find a new centre for the cluster centre by averaging the points values in that cluster, and now we simply repeat steps 1 and 2, to update cluster membership.

 ![[Pasted image 20230424093739.png|500]]